 As the temperature drops and the icy southerly winds start to blow, the battle for healthy skin begins.
 Cold, dry winter air can take away the thin layer of oil which helps retain moisture in your skin and assists in preventing dry itchy conditions such as eczema and psoriasis, which often flare up at this time of year.

-Dry, flaky, irritated skin do not have to be your reality this winter, here are five tips to save your skin this winter.
+Dry, flaky, irritated skin does not have to be your reality this winter, here are five tips to save your skin this winter.

 1. H.W.C – Handle With Care